(ISC)² Digital Badges from Credly

 Can I include open badges on my resume or LinkedIn profile?

 Absolutely.
 Every certification and profile on the Credly platform has a unique URL that can be embedded on a resume or website.
 The platform also offers seamless integration with several popular social and professional networking platforms for the display of certifications as open badges.
 Sharing to LinkedIn enables the earner to permanently display the achievement within their profile with single click verification.
 In order to display your badge on your LinkedIn profile, log in to Credly, select the badge you would like displayed on LinkedIn and then select share.
 The site will then walk you through connecting to LinkedIn and a series of confirmation steps.
 Please note that when a certification is referenced in a LinkedIn profile, an image of the (ISC)² logo is displayed online, not the actual badge image.

 Why does my badge not display perfectly on my screen?

-Older browsers are not compatible with the Acclaim site; they do not support Acclaim's features and modern site design.
+Older browsers are not compatible with the Credly site; they do not support Credly's features and modern site design.
 You are strongly encouraged to use newer browsers for the best user experience and to avoid inherent security concerns known to exist in older browser versions.
 Internet Explorer users should use IE9 or higher, or one of the other high-performance browsers (Firefox 4+, Google Chrome, Safari 6+).

 Who should I contact if there are issues with my (ISC)² badge?

 If your question relates to the status of your certification, please contact email@example.com.
-If your question relates to the Acclaim web site, please contact Acclaim support.
+If your question relates to the Credly website, please contact Credly support.